ycpcs/cs101-spring2015/labs/lab01.md

 **Linux**

-Start a terminal by opening the Mint menu and choosing **Accessories &rarr; Terminal**.
+Start a terminal by opening the Mint menu and choosing **System Tools &rarr; Terminal**.

 In the terminal, run the commands: